digital-swing/ripple/README.md

 }
 ```

-This can also prevent a [Flash Of Unstyled Content](https://en.wikipedia.org/wiki/Flash_of_unstyled_content) that happens in rare cases.
+This can prevent a [Flash Of Unstyled Content](https://en.wikipedia.org/wiki/Flash_of_unstyled_content) that happens in rare cases.

 ## Limitations